2060-io/vs-agent/doc/service-agent-api.md

 This command allows to create a new credential format and publish it so credentials with this format can be requested by users and verifiers that are willing to use them.

-It's a POST endpoint to `/credential-types` which receives a JSON object in the body
+It's a POST request to `/credential-types` which receives a JSON object in the body

 ```json
 {